 Feed the baby.

 This is almost every pediatrician’s mantra.
 Yes, breast is great, but fed is best.
 Breastfeeding may be “natural,” but it’s not always easy or pain free.
-Forget the National Geographic-style videos of newborns magically rooting to the breast, and the lactation consultants’ admonishments that if you’re sore you’re doing something terribly wrong.
+Forget the lactation consultants’ admonishments that if you’re sore you’re doing something terribly wrong.
 Having breastfed for a cumulative 61 months and counting, I can say that the properties of breastmilk are remarkable, and there’s not much sweeter in the world than a fuzzy little nursling.
 But I’ve also been through the cracked, bleeding nipples and the fear that baby wasn’t gaining enough weight.
 If you’re breastfeeding, put them to breast early and often.
 Baby’s stomach is the size of a marble the first day.
 The tiny amount of colostrum (“liquid gold”) you’re making is normal.
 If you supplement with formula, it’s not the end of the world.

 Don’t worry too much about nipple confusion.